ajkhattak/NextGenSandboxHub/INSTALL.md

 # Getting Started with NextGen Sandbox: Build, Configure, and Run

-Detailed instructions on how to install, configure, and get the NGSandboxHub running.
+Detailed instructions on how to install, configure, and get the NextGenSandboxHub running.

 ### <ins>  Step 1.
 Build Sandbox Workflow
   1. Clone the repository (if not already done):